 The Blue Bottle Tree – An amazing collection of polymer clay information and tutorials created by US artist Ginger Davis Allman.

 I have lived in the beautiful Yarra Valley, Victoria for over 30 years.
 It is a wonderful place to visit for an extended holiday, a weekend away or just a day trip.
-With the construction of the new Eastlink, we are now only approx. an hour from Melbourne and also Frankston (down on the Mornington Peninsula).
+With the construction of Eastlink, we are now only approx. just over an hour from Melbourne and also Frankston (down on the Mornington Peninsula).
 There are many things to see and do in the area – these are just a few.

 Please don’t hesitate to contact me if you need any extra information.